 All in the Mind - Summer 2016: Exams and the mental health of children, a community approach to suicide preventionAvailable for over a year

 Thinking Allowed 2016: Glasgow gangs - Russian gangsAvailable for over a year

 Life - with David AttenboroughDavid Attenborough explores the vibrant mix of life found on our plant - where it comes from, and...
 Read more: Life - with David Attenborough

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 Una lengua en movimientoThis free course will develop your knowledge and understanding of the societies and cultures of...
 Try: Una lengua en movimiento now

 Organisations and management accountingThis free course, Organisations and management accounting, examines the nature of organisations,...
 Try: Organisations and management accounting now

 This free course, Inclusive education: Knowing what we mean, introduces you to the contested area of educational inclusion.
 You will look at differing perspectives on inclusion, in particular the way that medical and social models have influenced and shaped current thinking.
 You will also think about barriers to inclusion and the difference between integration and inclusion.
 In addition, you will consider some of the key documents, such as the Salamanca Statement, that underpin current thinking in this area.

-- be able to reflect critically upon and analyse your own perspective, and that of others, regarding inclusion;
+- reflect critically upon and analyse perspectives regarding inclusion

-- be able to analyse and develop successful inclusive learning practices;
+- analyse and develop successful inclusive learning practices

-- be able to identify conceptual frameworks appropriate for investigating inclusion issues, examining the inclusivity of systems and for developing inclusive education;
+- identify conceptual frameworks appropriate for investigating inclusion issues, examining the inclusivity of systems and for developing inclusive education

 - Current section: Introduction